gjdandin/PancakeHouse/README.md

 ## Sections:

 ## 1. Overview
-### Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Aenean commodo ligula eget dolor.
-Aenean massa.
-Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.

-## 2. Key elements
+### For this assignment, we have chosen the option b: Website for a restaurant / cafe.
+The name of the cafe is Pancake House, and makes the best pancakes in the world!

 ### Our webpage is consist of four pages: Home, Menu, About and Contact.
 We have also included the report.html in the navigation bar in order to make it more accessable and to meet the oblig-criterias.

+## 2. Key elements
+### We wanted to create a simple but powerful and beautiful website with minimalistic design, and we have also challenged ourselves to implement some advanced css-styles and effects as seen on the index.html where  backdrop-filter: blur code is used to make the text more readable.

 ## 3. Useful links and sources
 Github pages links: